 There are plenty of options for items to include in the treat bags that kids take home with them.
 Dog tags are a great idea.
 So are aviator sunglasses, koozies, foam dart guns, and bubbles.

 A fun play on party favors is to offer a survival kit for each soldier who leaves the party.
 Fill bags with nourishing food to keep them alive on the battlefield.
-Granola bars and trail mix work well.
+Granola bars and trail mix are both tasty and nutritious.

-Then, include binoculars, a whistle, a flashlight, a compass, and a water bottle.
+Perhaps include things like binoculars, a whistle, a flashlight, a compass, and a water bottle.
 You can use a camo bandanna instead of tissue paper to dress up the goody bag.